 Vehicle Routing Profiles are used by CoPilot to plan a route that is physically and legally permissible for a particular type of vehicle.
-CoPilot FleetPortal provides fleet managers with a platform to remotely create and assign routing profiles to a single or group of vehicles or drivers.
+FleetPortal provides fleet managers with a platform to remotely create and assign routing profiles to groups of vehicles or drivers.

-To create a vehicle routing profiles, click on Vehicle Routing Profiles in the top menu ribbon.
+To create a vehicle routing profile, click on Vehicle Routing Profiles in the top menu ribbon.

 Step 1: Create a New Profile

-Click on to create a new Vehicle Routing Profile.
+Click on New Profile to create a new Vehicle Routing Profile.

 Profile Name: Choose a name for the Vehicle Routing Profile.

-NOTE: The vehicle profile name can also be viewed by the driver in the CoPilot application.
-We recommend assigning a unique name for each profile so that drivers can easily select the proper routing profile if they have multiple profiles on their device.
+NOTE: The vehicle profile name can also be viewed by the driver in CoPilot.
+We recommend assigning a unique name for each profile so drivers can easily select the proper routing profile if they have multiple profiles on their device.
 For example, the vehicle profile name could be indicative of the vehicle dimensions or restrictions applicable when they choose that profile i.e. 53ft 102in, 13ft 6in or 45ft tanker, 12ft Haz - Caustic or 53ft non-haz, etc.

 Step 2: Set the Vehicle Routing Profile Options